bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 # Axhon Ruiz

 1. The graph draws crazily.
+    > Line 135 graph.js
+    > There is an unnecessary shift
 2. All the vertexes are the same color.
 They're supposed to match the color of the edges for each connected component.
 3. My randomize button is broken.
     > Line 159 App.js